tekuma/dev-artist-portal/README.md

 - https://console.cloud.google.com/functions/list?project=project-7614141605200030275
 - https://console.cloud.google.com/storage/browser?project=project-7614141605200030275

-## Cloud functions
+## Server Code
-This project requires 2 cloud functions. to deploy cloud functions, simply use
-`npm run gcf`
-This is shorthand for:
-**//TODO** remaster cloud functions to deploy from same index.js file.
-`gcloud alpha functions deploy autotag --stage-bucket dev-art-functions --trigger-bucket dev-art-uploads && gcloud alpha functions deploy resize --stage-bucket dev-art-functions --trigger-bucket dev-art-uploads`
-#### resize
-Resize handles the raw upload, and makes a thumb512 and thumb128 copy.

-#### autotag
-Autotag makes calls to Clarifai and does auto-tagging and color digestion.
+The app requires the server to be running to work properly. cd into dev-server, then run    `node image_processing.js`
+The server handles making resized copies of the image, and sending the image to Clarifai for color and tag digestion.

 ## Security Rules
 #### DB